sdiehl/stephendiehl.com/posts/agda.md

 There wasn't much information on about bootstrapping an Agda installation so I figured I'd write a quick guide.
-I'm assuming you have the neccesary Haskell infastructure in place.
+I'm assuming you have the necessary Haskell infrastructure in place.

 ```bash